GerritCodeReview/plugins_its-base/src/main/resources/Documentation/config-rulebase-common.md

 : full name of the project from which a ref was updated.

 `ref`
+: git ref that has been updated (Typically the branch, as for example `refs/heads/master`).

+`refShort`
-: git ref that has been updated (Typcially the branch, as for example `master`).
+: short name of the git ref that has been updated (Typically the branch or the tag, as for example `master`).

+`refGroup`
+: group of the git ref that has been updated (Example for a branch `refs/heads/`).

 `revision`
 : git commit hash the rev is pointing to now.